danikam/mapping_tool_example/README.md

 # Mapping tool example

-This example code demonstrates how I currently combine a shapefile with a csv or xlsx file in python to produce a merged csv file.
+This example code demonstrates how I currently combine a shapefile with a csv or xlsx file in python to produce a merged shapefile.

 ## Setup